sunil-kannan/review-service/README.md

 ## Overview

-Universal review and ratings service that supports all products and services.
+Review and Ratings service.
 Built with Spring Boot, PostgreSQL, and RESTful APIs.

 **Key Feature:** Images are stored directly in the database as binary data (BLOB), not as URLs.
-We can also use Amazon S3 or Cloudflare R2 for storing files/images for better retrieval.
+We can also use Amazon S3 or Cloudflare R2 for storing files/images for better retrieval, but this thing is not implemented in this project.

 ## Base URL